psychotimmy/RC2014/README.md

-# Programs for the RC2014
+# Programs and CP/M 2.2 compact flash image for the RC2014

-## Last updated 7th April 2024
+## Last updated 18th January 2026

 Note: Some of these source files may have UNIX-style line endings, so may fail to run correctly if transferred directly via XMODEM etc. Simplest way to avoid this issue is to use cut and paste from the raw GitHub file into a CP/M ED session running in a terminal emulator, such as minicom.